As an Amazon Associate, I earn from qualifying purchases.

 a plate with colorful roasted cauliflower on a white wooden board

 Save time and money by making roasted frozen cauliflower part of your weekly dinner rotation.
-It’s so easy to whip up this crispy cauliflower for a fast and healthy side dish.
+It’s so easy to whip up this crispy cauliflower for a fast and tasty side dish.

 Ingredients